ECLK/IncidentManagement/docs/index.md

 ### Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Read more about becoming a contributor in [our GitHub repo](https://github.com/pmarsceill/just-the-docs#contributing).
+When contributing to this repository, please first discuss the change you wish to make, by commenting on a particular issue, by email or by joining our mailling list via [https://groups.google.com/forum/#!forum/lsf-elections](https://groups.google.com/forum/#!forum/lsf-elections) before making a change.

-#### Thank you to the contributors of Just the Docs!
+#### Thank you to the contributors of Incident Management!

 <ul class="list-style-none">
 {% for contributor in site.github.contributors %}